THOMAS CHAMBERS 1868–1946

 Married Alice Emma Hollingworth on 21 October 1896 at St Matthias Church, Nottingham

 Died 7th September 1946 in Derbyshire

-Age 33 living with his wife Alice Emma and son Thomas Cyril age 3 at 1 Primula Terrace, St Matthias, Nottingham.
-He is employed as an asylum attendant.
+Age 33 an asylum attendant living with his wife Alice Emma, a lace divider, and son Thomas Cyril age 3 at 1 Primula Terrace, St Matthias, Nottingham.

 Age 43 living with wife Alice Emma and son Thomas Cyril age 13 who is at school.
-They are living at the Harlequin, Radcliffe on Trent.
-He is still employed at Notts.
+They were living at the Harlequin, Radcliffe on Trent.
+He was still employed at Notts.
 County Asylum as an attendant.